manhduc7804/Scrollify/README.md

 <br/>
 Scrollify is a virtual scoll access system (VSAS) for the realm of Edstemus!

-*This project is part of submission for SOFT2412.
-Lab 29, Group 06*
+*This project is part of submission for a uni assignment*